Inter-Services Intelligence: History

-The Inter-Services Intelligence was established in 1948.
-It was the brainchild of Major General Walter Cawthorn, then Deputy Chief of Staff of the Pakistan Army, following the First Kashmir War which had exposed weaknesses in intelligence gathering, sharing, and coordination between the army, air force, navy, Intelligence Bureau (IB) and Military Intelligence (MI).
-The ISI was structured to be operated by officers from the three main military services and to specialize in the collection, analysis, and assessment of external military and non-military intelligence.
+The Inter-Services Intelligence was established in 1948 by officers of the Pakistan Army after the First Kashmir War, the first of several Indo-Pakistani wars and conflicts.
+It was the brainchild of Brigadier Syed Shahid Hamid who became its first Director-General.

-While Cawthorn established the ISI, it was Syed Shahid Hamid who was tasked with fully setting up the agency.
-In a confidential report to the Joint Service Commander's Committee, Cawthorn wrote: "In October 1948, Brigadier Shahid Hamid was assigned the task of building this organization from scratch.
-Despite significant challenges, such as the lack of experienced personnel and essential records, as well as continued staff shortages, he successfully developed the Directorate into a functional organization.
-He also gained the trust and cooperation of the Service Intelligence authorities in the United Kingdom.
-Although much remains to be done, Brigadier Shahid Hamid has achieved far more than seemed possible when he took on the task less than two years ago."
+The Kashmir War had exposed weaknesses in intelligence gathering, sharing, and coordination between military branches and Pakistani Intelligence Bureau (IB) and Military Intelligence (MI).
+The ISI was thus established to be operated by officers from the newly independent Pakistan's three main military services, and to specialize in the collection, analysis, and assessment of external military and non-military intelligence.

-Naval Commander Syed Mohammad Ahsan, who served as Deputy Director Naval Intelligence of Pakistan and helped formulate ISI procedure, undertook and managed the recruitment and expansion of the ISI.
+Naval Commander S. M. Ahsan, who served as Deputy Director Naval Intelligence of Pakistan and helped formulate ISI procedure, undertook and managed the recruitment and expansion of the ISI.
 After the 1958 coup d'état, all national intelligence agencies were directly controlled by the president and Chief Martial Law Administrator.
 The maintenance of national security, which was the principal function of these agencies, resulted in the consolidation of the Ayub regime.
 Any criticism of the regime was seen as a threat to national security.

 The ISI is headquartered in Pakistan's capital, Islamabad.
 The complex consists of various low-rise buildings separated by lawns and fountains.
 The entrance to the complex is next to a private hospital.
 Declan Walsh from The Guardian stated that the entrance is "suitably discreet: no sign, just a plainclothes officer packing a pistol who directs visitors through a chicane of barriers, soldiers, and sniffer dogs".
 Walsh noted that the complex "resembles a well-funded private university" and that the buildings are "neatly tended," the lawns are "smooth," and the fountains are "tinkling."
 He described the central building, which houses the director general's office on the top floor, as "a modern structure with a round, echoing lobby".